bbeeken/AIPoweredHelpDesk/README.md

 A minimal React application is located in the `frontend` directory.
 Run `npm install` and `npm run dev` from that folder to start it with Vite.
+The landing page served from `public/index.html` now displays current ticket counts and a 7-day forecast fetched from the API.

 ### DevOps